 Concerned Citizen/Concerned Employee Hotline

-Windsor's Mayor and Council have launched a Concerned Citizen/Concerned Employee Hotline.
-There are three ways to submit a complaint.
+Windsor's Mayor and Council have implemented the Concerned Citizen/Concerned Employee Hotline ("CCEP").

 This Hotline is intended for the gathering of information on fraud, waste, and abuse of City assets.
 The Council approved Hotline & Notification Protocol contains the following definitions:

 Fraud: Activities undertaken by an individual or organization that are done in a dishonest or illegal manner, and are designed to give an advantage to the perpetrating individual or the City.
 Consequently, fraud includes any intentional or deliberate act to deprive another of property or money by guile, deception, or other unfair means.
 Fraud against an organization can happen through misappropriation of corporate assets by an organization’s senior officers and/or staff.

 Waste: The use of the organization’s resources or assets in an ineffective or inappropriate manner.

 Misuse: The incorrect use of resources or assets.

 City assets: Financial and non-financial resources which are owned, managed, or controlled by the City of Windsor, which include but are not limited to cash, tangible capital assets, and inventory.